The Things Fall Apart Themes

 Power is one of the main Things Fall Apart themes.
 Okonkwo himself is obsessed with power, but so are the missionaries, Nyowe, the outcasts, the converts, etc. Traditional Igbo rules that took power away from certain groups of people made them easy converts to Christianity where they were treated as equals.
 The colonials want to exert their power over the locals and take control.
 The lack of power that Okonkwo feels towards the end of the book after a lifetime of feeling powerful hurts him to the point of suicide.

-Our team of experienced writers can help you with any kind of academic writing, from "write a paper for me" to custom essay orders and even admission essay writing .
+Our team of experienced writers can help you with any kind of academic writing, from ‘Help me with my homework’ to ‘Do my Excel homework for me’ and even ‘Do my discussion board post’.
 We offer high-quality and reliable services to ensure your academic success.
 Contact us today to get started on your academic journey!